galaxyproject/galaxy-docker-k8s/README.md

     -v </local/path/to/database/dir>:/var/lib/postgresql/data postgres:11.3
     ```

 3. Now we can build the Galaxy image.
+First update `playbook.yml` to set
+   `galaxy_manage_database` to `true`.
 If the database username and password
    were changed in the above step, correspondingly update the
-   `database_connection` line in `playbook.yml`.
-Also update `playbook.yml` to set `galaxy_manage_database` to `true`.
-In a separate terminal tab,
+   `database_connection` line.
+In a separate terminal tab, run the following
-   run the following command, changing the tag as desired.
+   command, changing the tag as desired.

     ```
-    docker build --no-cache --network gnet --tag galaxy/galaxy:19.09m .
+    docker build --no-cache --network gnet --tag galaxy/galaxy:19.09-k8s .
     ```

 4. (optional) To create a dump of the database, run the following set of